muratk3n/thirdwave/en/README.md

 simpler building blocks are so prevalent in the universe that molecules from space may have seeded life on earth itself".

-"We will find out life is not unique to Earth"
+"We hope to confirm life is not unique to Earth"

 ---